AJenbo/DiabloGrooboAnalysis/readme.md

 The copyright date displayed on the splash screen is embedded within the application. _Diablo_ versions 1.00 through 1.07 display a copyright date of 1996, version 1.08 displays a copyright date of 1996-2000, and 1.09 displays a copyright date of 1996-2001.
 The title screen copyright date of 1996-2001 indicates this part of the video was recorded using version 1.09 (or the nearly identical sub-version 1.09b).

- However, Groobo’s description on the [SDA Diablo page](https://speeddemosarchive.com/Diablo.html) mentions an earlier version, stating the run uses “…the negative health glitch (note that this was fixed with the 1.07 patch).”
+ However, Groobo's description on the [SDA Diablo page](https://speeddemosarchive.com/Diablo.html) mentions an earlier version, stating the run uses "…the negative health glitch (note that this was fixed with the 1.07 patch)."
 Groobo's statement indicates he used a version of _Diablo_ prior to 1.07.
 Earlier versions were released in 1998 and prior and would not have displayed a copyright date of 2001.
 The team confirmed the negative health glitch, discussed further in [[#Inconsistent glitch use]], is not possible in 1.07 or later.
 This indicates the run was performed using multiple versions of the game.

 ## Inconsistent Main Menu Version

 The main menu version is inconsistent with the title screen.
-At 0:12, the _Diablo_ main menu screen appears showing a version of “Diablo v1.00”:
+At 0:12, the _Diablo_ main menu screen appears showing a version of "Diablo v1.00":

 ![](Attachments/DiabloMenuScreen.png)
 _Figure 3 - Diablo v1.00 main menu version_